OluwaFavour/TheLedLead/README.md

           ```

 - **View Comment**
-  - URL: `/books/comment/<int:comment_id>/`
+  - URL: `/books/comment/reply/list/<int:comment_id>/`
   - Method: `GET`
-  - Description: Retrieves details about a specific comment, including its replies and likes.
+  - Description: Retrieves a list of replies to a comment including the reply count.
   - Authentication: Required (user must be logged in).
   - Responses:
     - Status Code: 404 Not Found